henrique-coder/rd-wrapper/README.md

 # Unrestricting a folder URL (returns a list of download URLs)
 print(f'Original/Unlimited Folder URLs (list): {rdw.get_unlimited_folder_url_list(url='http(s)://...', unrestrict_urls=True)}')

-# --> More methods are available to use, check the source code for more info
+# --> Other methods are available to use, check the source code and the documentation for more information
 ```